tresoldi/ngesh/manuscript/paper.md

 # Alternatives

-The most complete alternative for simulating phylogenetic processes, despite no particular support for historical linguistics or stemmatics, is the R package `TreeSim` by @Stadler:2011.
-Always in R, the `rtree()` function of the `ape` package and the `birthdeath.tree()` one of the `geiger` package might also be sufficient.
-In Python, code similar to `ngesh` and which served as an initial inspiration is provided by @Noutahi:2017, and for simpler simulations the `.populate()` method of the `Tree` class in ETE [@ETE:2016] can be used as well.
-In all languages, manual randomization of taxon placement in existing cladograms is a well known alternative.
+A recommended alternative for simulating phylogenetic processes, despite no specific support for historical linguistics or stemmatics, is the R package `TreeSim` by @Stadler:2011;
+methods of the `geiger` package [@Pennell:2014] and the `rtree()` function of the `ape` package [@Paradis:2018] might be satisfactory depending on the requirements.
+In Python, @Noutahi:2017 gives a demonstration script comparable to `ngesh`, and the `populate()` method of ETE’s `Tree` class [@ETE:2016] can generate simpler simulations of character evolution.
+In all languages, manual randomization of taxa placement in existing cladograms is a well-known alternative to stochastic simulation.

 # Code and Documentation Availability